asefahmed500/Cally-IO/src/README.md

 3.  **Document Upload**: In the chat panel, users upload documents.
 These are sent to Appwrite Storage with permissions allowing access only for that user and read access for admins.
 4.  **Processing Flow**: A Genkit flow (`processDocument`) is triggered.
 It extracts text, generates embeddings, and stores them in the Appwrite database with the same secure, document-level permissions.
 5.  **AI & Business Configuration**: Admins can go to the Settings page to define the AI's personality, set business hours, and write a custom away message.
 These settings are saved to a `settings` collection in Appwrite.
+6.  **FAQ Management**: Admins can use the Knowledge page to create, edit, and delete company-wide FAQs.
-6.  **Chat Interaction & History**: When a user submits a question, the backend API first fetches their entire past conversation from the `user_conversations` collection.
+7.  **Chat Interaction & History**: When a user submits a question, the backend API first fetches their entire past conversation from the `user_conversations` collection.
 It then adds the new question to the history before sending it to the AI.
-7.  **Response Generation**: The relevant, user-owned document chunks, the AI configuration, the full conversation history, and the user's question are compiled into a dynamic prompt.
+8.  **Response Generation**: The AI first fetches all curated FAQs.
+These, along with relevant document chunks, the AI configuration, the full conversation history, and the user's question, are compiled into a dynamic prompt.
 This is sent to the Gemini model to generate a helpful, context-aware, and personality-aligned response, which is streamed back to the UI.
-8.  **History Persistence**: After the AI response is complete, the API saves the AI's message to the user's conversation history in the database, ensuring it's available for the next session.
+9.  **History Persistence**: After the AI response is complete, the API saves the AI's message to the user's conversation history in the database, ensuring it's available for the next session.
-9.  **Feedback Loop**: Users can rate AI responses.
+10. **Feedback Loop**: Users can rate AI responses.
 This feedback is logged to a `metrics` collection in Appwrite via the `logInteraction` flow.
-10. **Script Generation**: From the leads dashboard, an admin can trigger the `generateCallScript` flow, which creates a personalized script for a specific lead.
+11. **Script Generation**: From the leads dashboard, an admin can trigger the `generateCallScript` flow, which creates a personalized script for a specific lead.
-11. **Admin Dashboards**: Admin dashboards query the `metrics`, `leads`, and `embeddings` collections to provide live data on user satisfaction, to manage the customer lifecycle in a visual pipeline, and to oversee the knowledge base.
+12. **Admin Dashboards**: Admin dashboards query the `metrics`, `leads`, and `embeddings` collections to provide live data on user satisfaction, to manage the customer lifecycle in a visual pipeline, and to oversee the knowledge base.